 Resolution matters enormously.
 A card that dominates at 1080p may not hold the same relative position at 4K.
 Always look for benchmarks at the resolution you actually play at, not the resolution that makes a card look best.

 The game matters.
 Rasterization performance and ray tracing performance are different workloads, and some cards handle the gap between them very differently.
-Nvidia’s architecture has historically held stronger ray tracing performance relative to rasterization than AMD’s, though that gap has narrowed with recent AMD releases.
+Nvidia’s architecture has historically held stronger ray tracing performance relative to rasterization than AMD’s.
+That said, the gap has narrowed with recent AMD releases.

 Upscaling changes the conversation.
 DLSS 4 with Multi Frame Generation, FSR 4, and XeSS 2 all allow cards to render fewer native pixels and reconstruct the rest.
 A card that struggles at native 4K may deliver perfectly acceptable 4K visuals with upscaling enabled.
-This is the real-world scenario for most players in 2026, and benchmarks that ignore it are only telling part of the story.
+This is the real-world scenario for most players in 2026.
+So benchmarks that ignore it are only telling part of the story.

 The Current GPU Landscape in 2026

 Nvidia’s RTX 50 series and AMD’s RX 9000 series define the current generation.
-Intel’s Arc B series continues to occupy the budget and mid-range space with competitive price-to-performance ratios that are finally being taken seriously by the broader market.
+Intel’s Arc B series continues to occupy the budget and mid-range space.
+Its price-to-performance ratios are competitive, and the broader market is finally taking them seriously.

 Here is where things actually stand across the performance tiers that matter to most desktop gamers.